-1) You don’t desire to serve your spouse or to put them first
+Trouble Marriage Sign #1: You don’t desire to serve your spouse or to put them first.

 We are called to sacrificially love our spouses (Ephesians 5) everyday, whether that’s physically serving them or allowing their opinions to be as valuable as our own (Philippians 2:3-4) when making decisions.

-I hear you.
-We think, “Why should I serve them when they do XYZ, when they don’t treat me right, or when I know they won’t serve me back in return?”
+I know, I hear you.
+We think, “Why should I serve him when he doesn’t treat me right, or when I know he won’t serve me back in return?”

-But here’s the thing: rending yourself unable to love them “until” (until they treat you correctly, etc) means that you are shortchanging the beautiful example of sacrificial love that God designed for marriage.
+But here’s the thing: Rending yourself unable to love him “until” (until he treats you correctly, etc) means that you are shortchanging the beautiful example of sacrificial love that God designed for marriage.

 And bottom line, this inability to unconditionally serve your spouse will severely limit the closeness between the two of you and stifle God’s desire to use marriage to grow you in holiness.